pmbrull/open-stats/README.md

 > How to create an access token 👉 [docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+## Caching

+Not all computations are lightning fast.
+In order to provide the best possible UX, we cache the API results using `streamlit` memoization features.
+If you want to refresh the data, there is a `clear cache` button available.

 ## Publish

 You can create and manage your `streamlit` apps at https://share.streamlit.io/.
 You can follow the [docs](https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app)